Electrobolt/Forumers-Documentation/docs/welcome/Api Endpoints/Posts.md

 sidebar_position: 3
 ---

-# Posts

-## Overview
-This documentation provides details on how to use the endpoints for managing posts within the forum application.
 The endpoints allow you to create, retrieve, update, and delete posts, as well as manage likes and dislikes associated with posts.

-## Base URL
+### Base URL
 ```
 /api/public/operation/posts
 ```

-## Endpoints

 ### 1. Create a Post
 **Endpoint:** `POST /api/public/operation/posts/`